Heart attack and acute coronary syndromeAcute coronary syndrome; Myocardial infarction

 - Angioplasty (almost always with stenting), also called percutaneous coronary intervention (PCI), is a procedure that should be performed within 90 minutes of arriving at the hospital.
 People suffering a heart attack should be transported by emergency services to hospitals equipped to perform PCI, if possible.

 - Fibrinolytic ("clot-busting") therapy should be given if a center that performs PCI is not available or if anticipated transfer time would exceed a certain window of time and there are no contraindications for fibrinolysis.

 Secondary prevention measures are essential to help prevent another heart attack.
 DO NOT leave the hospital without discussing these secondary prevention steps with your doctor:

 - High blood pressure and cholesterol control.
-(Nearly all patients who have had a heart attack should be discharged from the hospital with a prescription for a statin drug, an ACE inhibitor, and a beta blocker).
+(Nearly all people who have had a heart attack should be discharged from the hospital with a prescription for a statin drug, an ACE inhibitor, and a beta blocker).

-- Cardiac rehabilitation and regular exercise program.
+- Cardiac rehabilitation, which includes a regular exercise program.

 - Heart-healthy diet and weight management.

 - Smoking cessation and avoidance of secondhand tobacco smoke.

 The American Heart Association recommends daily low-dose aspirin for: